 Studies have shown that dietary fibre, cereal fibre and wholegrains are protective against colorectal cancer.
 Fibre is thought to decrease the risk of colorectal cancer by increasing stool bulk, diluting possible carcinogens present in the diet and decreasing transit time through the colon.

 In addition, bacterial fermentation of fibre results in the production of short-chain fatty acids, which are thought to have protective effects against colorectal cancer.
-A recent review found that each 10 g per day intake of total dietary fibre equates to a 10 per cent reduction in risk of colorectal cancer.
+It is recognised that dietary fibre protects against colorectal cancer, Each 10 g per day intake of total dietary fibre equates to a 10 per cent reduction in risk of colorectal cancer.

 Ways to increase your fibre intake